2020 Rewind By Nellie Brill

 Rocky Returns

-But here’s the best part: One week later, he was back on the trails hiking with me.
+A week later, he was back on the trails hiking with me.
 The morning he came back out on my morning walk with Piper (Katy came too) was one of my best memories of the year.
 I know Rocky won’t be with me forever, but it’s awesome that he came back to us and that we were given more time with him, and even trail walks.
 He actually seems better than he did before he went to the hospital.

 Interning for Eve and Stephie at AMC and learning about “runners”

-I’ve been learning all kinds of things, like Cornerstone, triage, runners, and what to do in that rare situation when you have a client who won’t listen to Eve, Stephie, or Karry Ann.
-The vast, vast majority of AMC clients are very, very nice and feed me.
-You do have a few outliers.
 Mom says I have to remember that most New Yorkers were borderline nuts before COVID.
 Living in Bedford, I never know what to make of that behavior.
 I try to be understanding because I’m a yellow lab and all I do is try to understand, although it’s mostly so I can manipulate you into feeding me.

 KBVC Fridays!

-On the bright side, I get to visit every Friday afternoon for b12 shots for my GI issues, and the best part is that Trupanion pays for it.
+Nonetheless, I get to visit every Friday afternoon for b12 shots for my GI issues, and the best part is that Trupanion pays for it.

 Christmas and toys for me